lscalese/isc-jwt/README.md

 }
 ```

-If you passed by reference a fifth argument to generate classmethod you can retrieve the used dc.auth.jwt.JWTGenerator object instance.
+If you pass by reference a fifth argument to isValid method you may retrieve the dc.auth.jwt.JWTGenerator object instance.

 ## Validate Token

 ### Basic validation

 ```
-Set isValid = ##class(dc.auth.jwt.JWTGenerator).isValid(jwt,"MySecretKey",.sc)
+Set isValid = ##class(dc.auth.jwt.JWTGenerator).isValid(jwt,"MySecretKey",.sc,,.jwtObj)
 ```

 If the token invalid, you can retrieve an error message with the status passed by reference